Home Pottery Studio Set Up Guide

 Pottery Wheel

-Although Wheels have improved from Manual to Electric-powered, Pottery Wheels remained a staple in almost every workspace throughout the history of potting.
-This equipment makes the process of molding clay easier, allowing artists to be more efficient in crafting pieces.
+Although Wheels have improved from Manual to Electric-powered, Pottery Wheels remained a staple in almost every workspace throughout the history of pottery.
+This equipment makes molding clay easier, allowing artists to be more efficient in crafting pieces.

 Choosing the right Wheel depends on a Potter’s production scale.
 Here are some of the things that you need to consider when looking for a Pottery Wheel: